windy32/algts/doc/tutorial/conceptual-overview.rst

     Since version 0.1.0, the ssh terminal in algts script use sshpass to input the username and password, you can simply construct a SshTerimnal object with parameter, e.g., **"-p voyage ssh root@172.16.0.1"**, call start(), and then input other commands as you wish.
+    Remember to install sshpass before executing an algts script.

 Emulator